 Use Clear and Direct Communication

 When saying no, be clear and direct.
-Avoid ambiguous language that might lead to misunderstandings.
+Avoid ambiguous language that might lead to misconceptions.
 Use statements like “I cannot commit to this” or “This doesn’t align with my priorities right now.”
 Being straightforward reduces the likelihood of pushback and reinforces your stance.

 Employ the “Broken Record” Technique